 The mitigation of environmental impacts, part of EDP Environmental Policy, is ensured by environmental management systems certified in accordance with ISO 14001:2015, aligned with a Corporate Environmental Management System (SIGAC), applicable to "corporate management of the policies, commitments and environmental performance of the EDP Group worldwide", Certified since 2008 by Lloyd's Register Quality Assurance (certificate no. ISO 14001 - 0030519).

-96% of our assets with potential environmental impacts had obtained ISO 14001 by the end of 2019.
+94% of our assets with potential environmental impacts had obtained ISO 14001 by the end of 2020.
 These assets cover all the activities that make up the value chain - production, distribution and trading.
-Our goal for 2020 is to obtain certification for all our activities with potential environmental impact.

 Biodiversity is an essential asset